-JERUSALEM -- On Easter Sunday, millions of Christians around the world will be celebrating the resurrection of Jesus Christ.
+JERUSALEM - On Easter Sunday, millions of Christians around the world celebrate the resurrection of Jesus Christ.

-In Jerusalem, thousands of Christian pilgrims visit what many believe to be the site of that resurrection.
+In past years, thousands of Christian pilgrims visit what many believe to be the site of that resurrection here in Jerusalem.

 Located near the heart of Jerusalem is a place called The Garden Tomb, what some believe was the Garden of Joseph of Arimathea.
 Here is where some believe Jesus died, was buried, and then rose from the dead.

 The garden is a two-acre oasis in the often hectic city of Jerusalem.
 British Christians bought the garden 125 years ago and formed The Garden Tomb Association.
 For years, they've allowed visitors here free of charge.